Shaf8808/PP4-news-site/README.md

 ## Forking this repository

 - Locate the repository [here](https://github.com/Shaf8808/PP4-news-site)
-- On the top right hand corner of the page, select 'Fork'
+- On the top right-hand corner of the page, select 'Fork'

 ## Cloning this repository